Czech breweries roll back the barrels, turn to bottles and cans

 Breweries have also ramped up bottle and can production lines to offset a loss from keg sales both abroad and in the Czech Republic, which leads the world in per capita beer consumption.

-“Nobody knows when the pubs will reopen,” said Petr Kofron, manager of the Pilsner brewery in Prague, owned by Japan’s Asahi (2502.T).
+“Nobody knows when the pubs will reopen,” said Petr Kofron, manager of the Pilsner brewery in Prague, owned by Japan’s Asahi .

-“Most neighboring countries took the same measures and shut their pubs so export has shifted into bottles and cans,” he told Reuters.
+“Most neighbouring countries took the same measures and shut their pubs so export has shifted into bottles and cans,” he told Reuters.

 “Bottle lines and cans are running at full tilt.
 We hope our customers buy bottles and cans while they are at home.”